kigero/rules_haxe/README.md

 On Windows, CYGWIN is required!
 This is due to the use of `run_shell`, which calls a bash environment.
 At this point there isn't a better way to set the environment needed for Haxe to run properly.

 The haxelib directory is in the same directory as the downloaded Haxe distribution; this allows haxelibs to be reused across builds within the same project.
+This also means that currently sandboxing is not supported - if every process runs in its own sandbox, it won't have easy access to the common haxelibs.
+So for now the `--spawn_strategy=local` parameter must be passed to bazel.

 # Usage